-- 1.14 A Local Plan is produced by a local planning authority to set the quantum and direction of sustainable development for the forthcoming plan period.
-The National Planning Policy Framework (NPPF) 20123 states that sustainable development is the achievement of social, economic and environmental aspirations, and these three dimensions of sustainable development are mutually dependant.
+- 1.15 A Local Plan is produced by a local planning authority to set the quantum and direction of sustainable development for the forthcoming plan period.
+The National Planning Policy Framework (NPPF) 2018 states that sustainable development is the achievement of social, economic and environmental aspirations, and these three dimensions of sustainable development are mutually dependant.
 For the natural environment, the NPPF advises that sustainable development should include protecting, enhancing and improving biodiversity, and moving from a net loss of biodiversity to achieving net gains.
-The recently published Defra 25 year plan4 sets out an ambitious programme for improving the natural environment, including the achievement of environmental net gains through development, of which biodiversity is an important part. - 1.15 The Defra strategy follows on from the review of England's wildlife sites and ecological network, set out in the report to Defra in 2010 entitled 'Making Space for Nature,'5 which was prepared by a group of national experts chaired by Professor Sir John Lawton.
+The recently published Defra 25 year plan sets out an ambitious programme for improving the natural environment, including the achievement of environmental net gains through development, of which biodiversity is an important part. - 1.16 The Defra strategy follows on from the review of England's wildlife sites and ecological network, set out in the report to Defra in 2010 entitled 'Making Space for Nature,'5 which was prepared by a group of national experts chaired by Professor Sir John Lawton.
 Within this report, it is identified that in order to make our ecological networks and wildlife sites capable of future resilience, there is a need for more wildlife sites, and that existing networks need to be bigger, better and more connected.
 The future health of designated sites is very much dependant on the future health of wider biodiversity and the ecological networks that sustain them.
 In planning for the long-term sustainability of designated sites, it is therefore necessary to protect and enhance wider biodiversity through the planning system as well as the designated sites.
-This HRA recognises this need within the appropriate assessment section in relation to biodiversity gains through planning. - 1.16 Alongside an ambitious strategy for growth, the emerging Suffolk Coastal District Local Plan also has a significant focus on the natural environment, and its importance to the local economy, local communities and visiting tourists.
-Protective policies have been included within the First Draft Local Plan, and these are discussed further in the screening and appropriate assessment https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/6077/2116950.pdf sections of this report, with recommendations for strengthening policy wording and supporting text.
+This HRA recognises this need within the appropriate assessment section in relation to biodiversity gains through planning. - 1.17 Alongside an ambitious strategy for growth, the emerging Suffolk Coastal District Local Plan also has a significant focus on the natural environment, and its importance to the local economy, local communities and visiting tourists.
+Protective policies have been included within the Final Draft Local Plan, and these are discussed further in the screening and appropriate assessment sections of this report, with recommendations for strengthening policy wording and supporting text having been made at First Draft Local Plan stage.